What Is Tuberculosis?

 - May develop TB disease if treatment is not received for latent TB infection

 - Patients are sick and have symptoms

-- The bacteria can be spread to others from the infected patient
+- Patients are contagious and the bacteria can be spread to others from the infected patient

 - The risk of developing TB disease is higher in people who have weakened immune systems